utensils/brinkOS/README.md

 ## About

-This is an expiramental distribution based off of Arch Linux.
+This is an experimental distribution based off of Arch Linux.
 It is targeted for Developers/Engineers.
 Currently the only supported platform is **x86_64**